MartinGalvanCastro/Building-Maintenance/README.md

 **Note:** To log in as a Technician or Resident, their user accounts must first be created by an Admin.
 Use the Admin credentials above to create new Technician or Resident users via the app interface/Swagger UI/ HTTP Calls (Postman or Curl).

+- Resident need to be linked to a residential complex

 ---

 ## Useful Commands